 Salt Lake County has implemented mandatory burn restrictions on days when DAQ calls for voluntary action.

-The Utah Clean Air Partnership (UCAIR) and DEQ launched the Wood Stove Conversion Assistance Program to encourage residents in nonattainment areas to convert their fireplace or wood stove to natural gas or propane.
+DEQ launched the Wood Stove Conversion Assistance Program to encourage residents in nonattainment areas to convert their fireplace or wood stove to natural gas or propane.
 DEQ will award rebates of up to $3,800 to qualified individuals.
-Residents can visit UCAIR to sign up for an application for Cache County or join the wait list for Salt Lake, Davis, Weber, Tooele, and Box Elder counties.
+Visit the program page for more information.

 The DAQ air-quality alert system, developed with input from the public, provides information on the complex health implications and related activity restrictions triggered by certain air pollution levels.
 A phone app–UtahAir–uses DAQ’s air quality alert system.
 The free App is available for Android and iOS users.
 App users will receive action alerts and three-day forecasts to help plan the best times to exercise outdoors or when to consolidate trips based on current conditions.